efrecon/etcd-tcl/README.md

 This is because the three procedure provide for a flexible calling convention that both allows for a simpler usage and open for more complex scenarios.

+The library implements an ensemble, so if you prefer, you can call, e.g. `etcd new` instead of `::etcd::new`.

 ## Simple Usage